Tongue & Lip Tie Release Using Solea® Laser Technology

 When Orthodontic treatment is planned or initiated, the removal of an abnormal frenum, with or without a gingival graft, can increase stability and improve the success of the final orthodontic result.

-For more information about Frenectomy or to schedule a consultation with Dr. Wender, call our office in Houston, TX at Jerry L. Wender DDS, PA Phone Number 281-859-9073.
+For more information about Frenectomy or to schedule a consultation, call our office in Houston, TX at Innovative Dentistry, Phone Number 281-859-9073.